IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

 that, if you want to, you can write tall form code on a single line.
 Notice that there are two spaces between the `:-` colhep rune and `11`, and also between `11` and `22`.
-This is the minimum spacing necessary between the various parts of a tall form expression—any fewer will result in a syntax error.
+This is the minimum spacing necessary between the various parts of a tall form expression-any fewer will result in a syntax error.

 Usually one or more line breaks are used to break up a tall form